 - Back to the Future.
 BTTF has a skill shot feature that allows a player to “catch up” to their opponent.
 For this reason, it is recommended that this game be played one player at a time .
 The game may be played as a multi-player match, only if ALL players agree to it ahead of time.

 The tournament director has the final say on all rulings.
-If a game requires a ruling that the tournament director is directly involved, the ruling will be deferred to an unbiased person to be named at the beginning of the tournament.
+If a game requires a ruling that the tournament director is directly involved, the ruling will be deferred to an assistant tournament director to be named at the beginning of the tournament.